 The time it takes for students to complete the MNR degree varies based on each student's professional and personal situation, and you have the flexibility to work at your own pace.
 On average, MNR students complete their degree within three years; however, the degree can be finished in under two years if students are enrolled as full-time students.
-MNR students must complete the program within a seven-year period.
+MNR students must complete the program within a seven-year period, after which classes start to expire.
 MNR students are still expected to check in quarterly, or once a term, with their major advisor, enroll in a minimum of three credits per term, and continue to work toward degree completion.

 Students enrolled in one of the affiliated certificate programs who want to continue on in the MNR program should transfer to the master's degree before finishing their certificate.
 Students who complete the certificate program without doing so will need to apply to the MNR program separately and be accepted in order to continue with the MNR sequence.
+Students who start with a certificate must complete the MNR degree within seven years of starting the certificate program.